adopted-ember-addons/ember-cli-chart/README.md

 * CHARTWIDTH: Number; pixel width of the canvas element.
 Only applies if the chart is NOT responsive.
 * CHARTHEIGHT: Number; pixel height of the canvas element.
 Only applies if the chart is NOT responsive.
 * CHARTPLUGINS: Array; refer to ChartJS documentaion.
 This is optional.
+* CUSTOMLEGENDELEMENT: HTMLElement; A custom element to put a custom legend in, when using `legendCallback`.
+This is optional.

 #### Example